rehierl/node-tree-outliner/3-basic-design/5-1-sxs-relation.md

 **CLARIFICATION**
-At any given point in time, during the traversal of the node tree, there always need to be one or more open sections.
+At any given point in time, during the traversal of the node tree, there always are one or more open sections.

-That is, because each node in a node tree must be associated with at least one section.
-For that to happen, one or more sections must always be open when the next subsequent node is entered.
+Again, no sectioning node thus far has the characteristic to close any open presequent sections.
+Because of that, any section always ends with its parent container.

 Note that, when the root node is entered, the universal section is the only open section.
 When the root's first child is entered, the universal section